spikedoanz/spikedoanz.github.io/content/me.md

-my lifelong hobby has always been to learn a variety of languages, human, computer, written, spoken, played, or otherwise. what i mean by language is very broad, essentially just any information transfer medium that has some analogous notion of vocabulary, compositionality (i.e grammar, algebra, harmony) and referentiability.
+my lifelong hobby has always been to learn a variety of languages, human, computer, written, spoken, played, or otherwise. what i mean by language is very broad, essentially just any information transfer medium that has some analogous notion of vocabulary, compositionality (i.e., grammar, algebra, harmony) and referentiability.

 for human languages, i'm fluent in english and vietnamese, and intermediate at